elixirschool/elixirschool/lessons/basics/mix.md

 When we compile a project mix creates a `_build` directory for our artifacts.
 If we look inside `_build` we will see our compiled application: `example.app`.

-## Manage Dependencies
+## Managing Dependencies

 Our project doesn't have any dependencies but will shortly, so we'll go ahead and cover defining dependencies and fetching them.

 To add a new dependency we need to first add it to our `mix.exs` in the `deps` section.
-Our dependency list is comprised of tuples with two required values and one optional: The package name as an atom, the version string, and optional options.
+Our dependency list is comprised of tuples with two required values and one optional: the package name as an atom, the version string, and optional options.

 For this example let's look at a project with dependencies, like [phoenix_slim](https://github.com/doomspork/phoenix_slim):